encryptorcode/watch-agent/README.md

 ## Handler
 We have below given method that can be called using the handler object.
-1. `handler.getAllRecords()` - Will give you list of latest records of all agents instances of your module in an array.
+1. `handler.getAllRecords()` - Will give you list of latest records of all instances of your agent in an array.
 2. `handler.getPreviousRecord()` - Will get you only the previous record for the current agent instance.

 ## Record Object